 If you don’t want to uninstall everything, then try uninstalling the apps that aren’t too popular or well-supported.
 Shady apps are generally troublemakers.

 Also, check for recently updated apps.
-You can see this information from the app’s store page on the Chrome Web Store.
+You can see this information on the app’s store page on the Chrome Web Store.
 Any updates can cause compatibility problems, even with popular and reputable apps.
 You might want to try uninstalling those too.

 “Bad apps” were a common user issue for the black screen on Chromebooks.
 It’s worth a shot to see if it’ll fix your issue without too much work.
 This technique is quick and easy to check.

 Method #5: Sign in as a different user